 Some of his classmates have already started chatting about having crush and girlfriends.
-I was shocked when he told me, “they were discussing something about kissing in the change room”.
+I was shocked when he told me, they were discussing something about kissing in the change room.
 He has been very close to me so far and always shares things with me.
 I am fortunate, just hope it continues to be like that.
-They had learnt about Puberty last year and also about male and female body parts, menstruation etc. As a conservative and shy parent, I don’t know how to answer such stuff at times.
+They had learned about Puberty last year and also about male and female body parts, menstruation, etc. As a conservative and shy parent, I dont know how to answer such stuff at times.

 How do you handle such questions and answer your child??
 Have you ever tried to communicate with him/ her??
-Now since the world has totally changed and with child abuse rising in the society, I sometimes think it’s also good for them to learn and differentiate what’s wrong and what’s right??
-But with so many gadgets they have, search engines accessibility and internet usage, it’s very easy for them to type a keyword and explore about their curiosity.
-We have so far already downloaded a programme in his computer called” Net Nanny” which blocks particular keywords and websites but what about his Tablet and I-pod??They have access to their school board website and can connect with their friends anytime; their curiosity can lead to sexting each other.
+Now since the world has totally changed and with child abuse rising in society, I sometimes think its also good for them to learn and differentiate whats wrong and whats right??
+But with so many gadgets they have, search engine accessibility, and internet usage, its very easy for them to type a keyword and explore their curiosity.
+We have so far already downloaded a program in his computer called Net Nanny which blocks particular keywords and websites but what about his Tablet and I-pod??They have access to their school board website and can connect with their friends anytime; their curiosity can lead to sexting each other.

-Every province in Canada has different curriculum for sex education.
+Every province in Canada has a different curriculum for sex education.
 Ontario Government has taken a further step to raise the bar which is certainly a matter of concern.
-I wonder how comfortable would the teacher feel who’s explaining these little kids and answering their silly questions will be another challenge for them.
-At home we monitor what kind of shows, music or movies will our kids watch, we instruct them what’s appropriate and inappropriate for them to see but what happens when they are given such knowledge in the school which we find ill-suited.
+I wonder how comfortable would the teacher feel whos explaining these little kids and answering their silly questions will be another challenge for them.
+At home we monitor what kind of shows, music, or movies will our kids watch, we instruct them whats appropriate and inappropriate for them to see but what happens when they are given such knowledge in school which we find ill-suited.

-With Ontario’s new health curriculum starting September 2015, here are some highlights from the revised sex education curriculum:
+With Ontarios new health curriculum starting in September 2015,here are some highlights from the revised sex education curriculum: